CMPS-1600-amaus/Adventure-Game/project-01.md

 `javac -cp .:test-lib/junit-platform-console-standalone-1.13.0-M3.jar -d classes src/**/*.java`

+This command compiles all java source files in your project and placed the compiled `.class` files in a `classes` directory.

-> This assumes that my JUnit jar was placed in a `test-lib` directory in my project.
+> It assumes that my JUnit jar was placed in a `test-lib` directory in my project.
 Update as needed to ensure that the path and filename for your JUnit jar file is correct.

-*Execute all JUnit tests:*
+*Execute JUnit tests:*

 `java -jar test-lib/junit-platform-console-standalone-1.13.0-M3.jar execute --classpath=classes --scan-classpath`

+This command searches for an executes all JUnit tests in your project.

 > Again, update the path to the JUnit jar as needed